expressjs/expressjs.com/en/advanced/best-practice-performance.md

 Systemd is a Linux system and service manager.
 Most major Linux distributions have adopted systemd as their default init system.

 A systemd service configuration file is called a _unit file_, with a filename ending in .service.
-Here's an example unit file to manage a Node app directly (replace the bolded text with values for your system and app):
+Here's an example unit file to manage a Node app directly (replace the bold text with values for your system and app):

-</code></pre>
+<pre><code class="language-sh" translate="no">
 [Unit]
 Description=Awesome Express App